cycfi/elements/docs/layout.md

 5. The final computed minimum limit is clamped to ensure it is not greater than the computed maximum limit.
 Likewise the computed maximum limit is clamped to ensure it is not less than the computed minimum limit.
-6. The supplied (vertical) and computed (horizontal) coordinates may violate the limits of its children elements.
+6. The supplied (vertical) positions and computed (horizontal) coordinates may violate the limits of its children elements.
    1. If the allocated size of a child element is lower than the element's *minimum limits* in either dimension, the element will be cropped.
    2. If a child element's *maximum limits* in either dimension is exceeded,